FROM OPENCAST MINE TO SUSTAINABLE LEISURE

 The site quickly evolved to become a major international motorsport complex.
 Hosting the internationally prestigious Welsh round of the World Rally Championships, The RAC Rally and Wales Rally GB amongst the events.
 Now firmly established as an internationally famous testing venue for Manufactures World Rally teams, it’s had its share if very famous patrons, (5 in one day!) with most of the recent World Rally Champions having tested there at one time or another.
 It’s also used by world leading manufacturers to develop their road cars and competition derivatives.
 There are several national and international competition events held there for rally cars, 4×4 vehicles, etc Manufacturers and dealers often hire the venue for new model press launches and corporate events, also Walters Arena has featured on Top Gear, Fifth Gear, Wheeler Dealers and may more TV Programmes.

-Home to the BMW Off-Road Skills Motorcycle experience for many years, it’s become embedded in the psyche of budding Adventure motorcyclists from around the world.
-The Dawn To Dusk 24hr motorcycle Enduro race is also hosted by the venue and internationally attended.
+Home to BMW Off-Road Motorcycle experience for many years, its become embedded in the psyche of budding Adventure motorcyclists from around the world.
+More recently it has also become the venue for V-FORCE Training a new exciting company offering high octane tactical and advanced driving experiences.

 Unmatched for its variety of terrains, ranging from fire breaks and natural broad leaved woodland, to mature pine and larch plantations, criss-crossed by a bewildering array of gravel roads and smaller trails and paths of varying gradient not to stray from the footpaths as the facility is used for 300 days of the year and often has vehicles traveling at over 100mph!
 The fauna on the site, which includes several ponds and watercourses includes Peregrine Falcons, Red Kites, Sparrow Hawks, Barn Owls and the obligatory Rabbits of course, with Brown Hares returning slowly.